 b) The game needs to work with whatever screen reader a person uses for their other computer tasks.
 (NVDA, JAWS, etc.)

 The most obvious thing that needs to be considered: the game text.
 If you use Ren’Py, this should already be taken care of.
 Though I’ve encountered some visual novels where it was a bit screwy.
 Like the text being read before the name of the character talking.
 Or choice screens reading all the choices at once, rather than when you move to them.
 So make sure whatever you’re doing is working properly.

 Menus, stats, maps, and other screens where you get info or make choices are often overlooked, and it makes games inaccessible that might otherwise be accessible enough to play.
 It’s usually because these screens utilize images, and when using an image, the self-voicing doesn’t have any text to read unless you give it some.
 It’s usually as simple as adding alt text.

 If there are any images with text or images/screens in which something happens that isn’t stated in the text, it needs to be described in the text when the TTS mode is toggled on.
 (I know there’s a way to do this in Ren’Py so that certain text only shows while self-voicing is on.)

 Descriptions of Characters and Settings

-I think giving a description when a character is first introduced would be nice too.
+A game can still be playable without this, but I think giving a description when a character is first introduced would be nice too.
 Especially romance options in a dating sim.
 Same for settings.